Emacs remote file editing over TRAMP

 Forwarding the socket

-Rather than talking abstracting about local and remote hosts, it might be more fun to pick some names for machines in question.
-Naming things is the most difficult things in it, but let us settle on the local machine being earth.local while the remote one phobos.mars.uac.
+Rather than talking abstractly about local and remote hosts, it might be more fun to pick some names for machines in question.
+Naming things is the most difficult things in software engineering, but let’s try and settle on the local machine being earth.local while the remote one being phobos.mars.uac.

 To allow emacsclient running on Phobos to communication with Emacs back on Earth, socket created by the edit server needs to be forwarded.
 Fortunately, analogous to TCP, OpenSSH supports UNIX-domain socket forwarding.
 To know what to forward, two paths need to be determined: i) location of the UNIX-domain socket which local Emacs is listening on; and ii) path where remote emacsclient will look for a socket.
-Both typically lay under user’s XDG runtime directory and thus can be determined with a little help from xdg-user-dir tool:
+Both can be obtained by reading

 server’ on local side while ‘